LucasHMota/LHM-Arduino/README.md

   Por favor, ao utilizar algum componente do projeto, dar crédito aos autores, assim como estes o fizeram dentro dos códigos que adaptaram.
 Obrigado!

-  Please, when using any of the components, give credits to the autors.
+  Please, when using any of the components, give credits to the autors, as we did within the code comment lines.
 Thank you!
 </p>